WillYallop/LucidCore/README.md

 ### Getting Started

-To use LucidCORE all you need to do is install it, and then import where needed.
+To use LucidCore all you need to do is install it, and then import where needed.

 ```
-npm install lucidcore
+npm install LucidCore
 ```

 Then, dending on how you decide to use this package, you can import it in one of two ways.
 The first will import it under one namespace, the second, more efficient way, you can specify what modules specifically you want to use.